 A great many growers rightfully describe the plant as compact and very colorful.

-As indicated above, the plant's hardy zones are inclusive, generally, of the entire country: The preceding statement is owing to the plant itself since it is so very hardy.
+As indicated above, the plant's hardy zones are generally inclusive of the entire country: The preceding statement is owing to the plant itself since it is so hardy.
 Therefore, it is possibly an excellent plant for the beginning gardener and the gardener with a great deal more "green thumb" experience.

 That is not all.
 There are varieties of the Sweet William plant.
 Even though many Sweet William plants are considered biennials, there are perennial Sweet Williams.
 The perennials, though, are frequently grown with Biennials.
 The perennial plant is a plant that lives for more than two years.
 The term helps differentiate plants from that shorter living annuals and biennials.
 The perennial plants are usually grown, as indicated within the text above, with the Biennials.

 The plants grow, in height, from seven to eighteen inches tall.
 The height of the plant depends a great deal on the variety of the plant.
 The blooms the plant produces come in clusters, and the presentation of these lovely clusters come in Springtime.
 The associated color hues of the Sweet William plant include red, white, pink, scarlet, crimson, purple, and multiple colors or bi-colors.